holdermedia/MinDungeon/About V001.md

 # About V0.0.1

 Version 0.0.1 is the first publicly available version of MinDungeon.
-It meant to be an early alpha and showcases all of the core mechanics in their simplest form.
+It's meant to be an early alpha and showcases all of the core mechanics in their simplest form.

 I have long been interested in minimalistic game design.
 As a very busy person, I have always appreciated games that will allow me to just play them for 5 minutes and actually be able to have fun or achieve some meaningful progress.
 There were many games that used to fit this niche for me but in recent years it appears that this style